borntofrappe/Front-End-Practice/D3 Line Charts/README.md

 - line
 - area
 - mask
-- data massaging with array methods

 ## 3. Line Charts +

-This is more as a proof of concept to take the logic developed in #2 and test if the code works with more than two sets of data.
+This visualization begun more as a proof of concept to take the logic developed in #2 and test if the code works with more than two sets of data.
+Eventually, it became its own project, and it improved a lot from the concepts laid down in the previous folders.

-Data retrieved from Google Trends, considering three of the four seasons.
-I skipped autumn since [it has a lackluster search history](https://trends.google.com/trends/explore?date=2016-01-01%202020-02-21&q=spring,summer,autumn,winter).
+Topics covered:

+- linearScale
+- timeScale
+- line
+- area
+- mask
+- use
+- data massaging